samueljun/tomato-clock/README.md

 # Tomato Clock - Browser Extension

 Tomato Clock is a simple browser extension for managing your productivity.
-Use the extension to break down your work into 25 minute 'Tomato' intervals seperated by short breaks.
+Use the extension to break down your work into 25 minute 'Tomato' intervals separated by short breaks.

 The add-on uses the default browser notification system, accompanied by a sound, to let you know when the timer is over.
-The add-on also features stats for tracking how many Tomatoes you complete.
-The stats are synced to your browser account if you are signed-in.
+The add-on also features stats for tracking how many 'Tomatoes' you complete.
+Your stats are synced across devices using the browser's cloud storage support.

+> Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Tomato Clock.

+## Installation

 - [Firefox AMO](https://addons.mozilla.org/en-US/firefox/addon/tomato-clock/)
 - [Chrome Web Store](https://chrome.google.com/webstore/detail/tomato-clock/enemipdanmallpjakiehedcgjmibjihj)

-> Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Tomato Clock.

 ## Development